Adopted: August 14, 2020*

 Some forms of discrimination, harassment, or related misconduct may implicate federal and/or state laws.
 Complainants or respondents may choose to invoke external processes to resolve their concerns instead of or in addition to pursuing the procedures set forth herein.
 Some forms of harassment may also be criminal in nature and therefore may be pursued with the Duke Police or a local law enforcement agency.
 A complainant may choose to utilize the procedures set forth herein, report the alleged conduct to law enforcement, or both.

-Subject to Duke’s obligations set out above in Section II, Reporting and Responding, and when appropriate (such as when a complainant does not wish to pursue a harassment or discrimination concern through the submission of a formal complaint), OIE may pursue more informal mechanisms to address a situation.
+Alternative Resolution is a voluntary, remedies-based process.
+Alternative Resolution is typically a spectrum of facilitated, or structured, and adaptable processes and may include appropriate and reasonable educational, restorative, and accountability-focused measures as agreed to by the parties and approved by OIE.
+Subject to Duke’s obligations set out above in Section II, Reporting and Responding, and when appropriate (such as when a complainant does not wish to pursue a harassment or discrimination concern through an investigation), OIE may pursue alternative mechanisms to address a situation.

-None of the possible informal resolution mechanisms noted below are required prior to filing a complaint and, in some cases, informal resolution mechanisms may not be appropriate, as in some cases of sexual misconduct.
-OIE reserves the right to determine whether informal resolution is appropriate in a specific case.
+None of the possible alternative resolution mechanisms noted below are required prior to submitting a report and, in some cases, alternative resolution mechanisms may not be appropriate, as in some cases of sexual misconduct.
+OIE reserves the right to determine whether alternative resolution is appropriate in a specific case.

 A. Possible Mechanisms for Informal Resolution

-The following is a non-exhaustive list of possible mechanisms to informally address a concern or complaint.
+The following is a non-exhaustive list of possible alternative resolution mechanisms to address a concern or a report of prohibited conduct.
 Actions taken utilizing any of these mechanisms do not constitute a formal finding of a violation of the Policy.
-Should any of the following mechanisms fail to resolve the matter satisfactorily, an individual may file a complaint as set forth in Section VII of these procedures.
-At any time prior to reaching a resolution, a complainant may withdraw from the informal resolution process.
+At any time prior to reaching a resolution, a complainant may withdraw from the Alternative Resolution process.
 Respondents may withdraw from those mechanisms involving one-on-one meetings or facilitated conversations.
-OIE shall also have the authority to determine that informal resolution is not an appropriate mechanism or that OIE should instead move to a formal investigation or some other resolution process.

 - Intervention by Supervisor or Other Individual with Authority.
 The complaining party may request assistance in addressing the behavior from an individual with supervisory authority over the person whose conduct is at issue.
 While Duke’s ability to impose discipline may be limited in the absence of a formal finding of a violation, an individual with supervisory authority may be able to meet with the individual whose behavior is causing concern and clearly communicate that the behavior is unwanted and that the complaining party wishes it to cease.

 - Facilitated Conversation, Mediation, or Restorative Process.
-If all parties are willing, OIE may arrange for a facilitator or mediator to help resolve the problem.
+If all parties are willing, OIE may refer the situation for facilitation or mediation to help resolve the problem.

 - Training, Education, or Coaching.
 OIE may arrange for training, education or coaching to assist in addressing the specific behaviors at issue.

-When possible, resolution of a complaint should be achieved in a timely manner.
-All reasonable efforts should be made to complete any agreed-upon informal process for resolution within 20 business days from receipt of the concern.
+When possible, resolution of a concern, complaint or report should be achieved in a timely manner.
+All reasonable efforts should be made to complete any agreed-upon alternative process for resolution within 45 business days from receipt of the concern.
 In cases of extenuating circumstances, this timeline may be extended.

-Other than intervention by a supervisor or training by OIE, all informal resolutions must be agreed to by both parties.
+Other than intervention by a supervisor or training by OIE, all Alternative Resolutions must be agreed to in writing by both parties.

-Once an informal resolution is agreed to by all parties, the resolution is binding and a formal complaint generally may not be filed later about the same matter.
+Once an alternative resolution is agreed to by all parties, the resolution is binding and a formal investigation generally will not be initiated about the same matter.

-Where appropriate, OIE shall review informal resolutions achieved by another office to ensure the manner and terms of the resolution align with applicable policies.
-Any sanctions or disciplinary or corrective actions associated with the informal resolution should be documented by the office that developed them; sanctions or disciplinary or corrective actions arrived at through an informal process conducted by another office shall be communicated to OIE.
+Where appropriate, OIE shall review the alternative resolutions achieved by another office to ensure the manner and terms of the resolution align with applicable policies.
+Any sanctions or disciplinary or corrective actions associated with the alternative resolution should be documented by the office that developed them; sanctions or disciplinary or corrective actions arrived at through an alternative process conducted by another office shall be communicated to OIE.

-Resolution utilizing the informal resolution process generally will not establish a violation of the Policy.
-However, except for mediation and restorative process, the admission of any conduct by the respondent in the course of an informal resolution may be considered in any future proceedings under this policy, if such admission is either relevant to the subsequent proceedings or such prior admission demonstrates a pattern or practice of prohibited conduct.
+Resolution utilizing the alternative resolution process generally will not establish a violation of the Policy.
+However, except for mediation and restorative process, the admission of any conduct by the respondent in the course of an Alternative Resolution may be considered in any future proceedings under this policy, if such admission is either relevant to the subsequent proceedings or such prior admission demonstrates a pattern or practice of prohibited conduct.

-At a minimum, the complaint should identify the complainant, the respondent, and the specific allegations of the prohibited conduct.
-The complainant may communicate the complaint either orally or in writing.
-In either case, OIE and/or the investigator will document the filing of the complaint.
+At a minimum, the report should identify the complainant, the respondent, and the specific allegations of the prohibited conduct.
+The complainant may communicate the reported conduct either orally or in writing.
+In either case, OIE and/or the investigator will document the filing of the report.

-Once a complaint is submitted, OIE shall review the complaint to determine the most appropriate manner for responding to the allegations.1
+Once a report is submitted, OIE shall review the complaint to determine the most appropriate manner for responding to the reported conduct, allegations and/or concerns.2

-At any time prior to the conclusion of the investigation, the complainant may withdraw a complaint.
-However, if the allegations or information obtained through the investigation raise issues of potential serious concern to the Duke community or for other compelling reasons, OIE may nonetheless proceed with an investigation.
+At any time prior to the conclusion of the investigation, the complainant may withdraw a report.
+However, if the allegations or information obtained through the investigation raise issues of potential serious concern to the Duke community or for other compelling reasons, OIE may nonetheless proceed with an investigation notwithstanding the complainant’s decision to not participate.
 Whether the circumstances warrant an investigation in the absence of a complaint is in the discretion of OIE.

 B. Reports to Departments Other than OIE